Fisheries Accounting: Integrating Stock Assessment

 Recording catch and extraction

-The FAO defines the stages of catch[25]:
+The FAO defines catch stages as follows[22]:

 Monetary asset accounts

 2. Net present value of resource rent: The operating surplus from harvesting is partitioned between user costs of produced assets (vessels, gear, equipment) and the resource rent attributable to the aquatic resource itself.
-The stock value is then the NPV of expected future resource rents[28].
+The stock value is the NPV of expected future resource rents[25].

-The 2025 SNA provides guidance on fish stock valuation: "Where there is evidence of management, a total value of the fish stock can be calculated as the present value of the future resource rents estimated using the residual value method"[29].
-Conversely, "In cases where there is no effective management of the fish stock or an associated water body, then there is no legal owner and consequently no asset is recorded on the balance sheet notwithstanding the resource rent that may be earned by the fishing industry"[30].
+The 2025 SNA provides that "a total value of the fish stock can be calculated as the present value of the future resource rents estimated using the residual value method" where there is evidence of management[26].
+Where "there is no effective management of the fish stock or an associated water body, then there is no legal owner and consequently no asset is recorded on the balance sheet"[27].

 Catch per unit effort as a stock indicator

-Where absolute stock estimates are unavailable, catch per unit effort (CPUE) may serve as a relative abundance indicator.
-The SEEA CF notes: "When scientific assessment of the absolute stock size is not available, an alternative approach is to measure the gross catch for a certain harvesting operation in relation to the amount of effort required to obtain the catch for a given species...
-The ratio of catch per unit effort (CPUE) may provide a good indicator of the relative change in stock size, assuming that population density and population size are closely correlated"[31].
+Where absolute stock estimates are unavailable, catch per unit effort (CPUE) may serve as a relative abundance indicator: "The ratio of catch per unit effort (CPUE) may provide a good indicator of the relative change in stock size, assuming that population density and population size are closely correlated"[28].

 3.3 Compilation Procedure: From Assessment to Accounts